Possible Unusual Signs of Vitamin Deficiency

 The consequences of each kind of vitamin deficiency

-In addition to the five signs of vitamin deficiencies that we listed above, there are other problems that occur when one’s diet is unbalanced.
+In addition to the five signs of vitamin deficiency that we listed above, there are other problems that occur when one’s diet is unbalanced.

 A lack of vitamin A causes fatigue, poor night vision, bad skin and tooth condition, bleeding gums, and vulnerability to disease.

-- If you’re missing vitamin B1 the symptoms are insomnia, fatigue, weakness, poor muscular strength, depression, irritability, weight loss, gastrointestinal problems, and cardiovascular issues.
+- If you’re missing vitamin B1 the symptoms can be insomnia, fatigue, weakness, weak muscular strength, depression, irritability, weight loss, gastrointestinal problems, and cardiovascular issues

-- A vitamin B3 deficiency causes headaches, lack of energy, bad breath, nervousness, ulcers, poor appetite, and gastrointestinal problems
+- A vitamin B3 deficiency can cause headaches, lack of energy, bad breath, nervousness, ulcers, poor appetite, and gastrointestinal problems

-- When you’re lacking vitamin B5 you’ll experience cramping, fatigue, burning sensations in the feet, irregular heartbeat, trouble sleeping, and a feeling of sickness.
+- When you’re lacking vitamin B5 you may experience cramping and fatigue.
+In addition to that you may suffer from burning sensations in the feet, irregular heartbeat, trouble sleeping, and a feeling of sickness

-- A lack of vitamin B6 causes insomnia, anemia, skin disorders, hair loss, cramping, and fluid retention.
+- A lack of vitamin B6 can cause insomnia, anemia, skin disorders, hair loss, cramping, and fluid retention.

-- A vitamin B12 deficiency causes tiredness, diarrhea, balance problems, depression, loss of appetite, inflammation of the nerves, and a sore tongue and mouth.
+- A vitamin B12 deficiency can result in tiredness, diarrhea, balance problems, depression, loss of appetite, inflammation of the nerves, and a sore tongue and mouth.

-If you’re not getting enough vitamin C it can cause you to heal more slowly from wounds or fractures, trigger nosebleeds and bleeding gums, painful or swollen joints, problems with digestion, anemia, and severe bruising.
+If you’re not getting enough vitamin C it can cause your body to heal more slowly from wounds or fractures.
+It can also trigger nosebleeds and bleeding gums, painful or swollen joints, problems with digestion, anemia, and severe bruising.

-Missing vitamin D causes brittle bones and problems with healing from fractures, as well as rickets, tooth decay, kidney stones, muscle weakness, and poor absorption of calcium.
+Missing vitamin D can result in brittle bones and problems with healing from fractures, as well as rickets, tooth decay, kidney stones, muscle weakness, and poor absorption of calcium.